 positioning of the first patch totally foolproof.
 With Adobe, they

 show exactly as intended—a dashed line.
-In other programs they renders as a
+In other programs they render as a

-solid lines which makes the pattern confusing for a beginning
+solid lines which makes it confusing for a beginning

 To start, open the downloaded file, and select the "Print" option.

 Handling' in the Adobe print menu, set 'Custom Scale' to 100%.
 Click here to see where it's at on the page.

 If you use something other than Adobe, you'll need to set 'Page Scaling' to 'None' to print at '100%'.
 Printing at 'Actual Size' tends to print blocks at weird sizes.

 Choose your finished size from the table below and print the corresponding page.